NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Stolen Fate/All-Seeing Hajeck.md

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Claw"
-    desc: "`pf2:1` Claw +22 (agile)\n__Damage__  3d8 + 10 slashing"
+    desc: "+22 (agile, unarmed)\n__Damage__  3d8 + 10 slashing"

   - name: "Occult Innate Spells"
     desc: "DC 32, attack +24; __4th __  _[[Spells/Charm|Charm (x3)]]_, _[[Spells/Honeyed Words|Glibness]]_, _[[Spells/Suggestion|Suggestion (x3)]]_; __3rd __  _[[Spells/Sleep|Sleep]]_; __2nd __  _[[Spells/Illusory Disguise|Illusory Disguise (At Will)]]_, _[[Spells/Illusory Object|Illusory Object (At Will)]]_, _[[Spells/Mirror Image|Mirror Image]]_; __1st __  _[[Spells/Ventriloquism|Ventriloquism (At Will)]]_"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,occult,polymorph) All-Seeing Hajeck can take on the appearance of a Varisian woman—her appearance from her previous life.
-This doesn't change her Speed or her attack and damage modifiers, but does prevent her from using Hajeck's Caress.\n\n* * *\n"
+This doesn't change her Speed or her attack and damage modifiers, but does prevent her from using Hajeck's Caress.\n* * *\n\nThe monster changes its shape indefinitely.
+It can use this action again to return to its natural shape or adopt a new shape.
+Unless otherwise noted, a monster cannot use Change Shape to appear as a specific individual.
+Using Change Shape counts as creating a disguise for the [[Actions/Impersonate|Impersonate]] use of Deception.
+The monster's transformation automatically defeats Perception DCs to determine whether the creature is a member of the ancestry or creature type into which it transformed, and it gains a +4 status bonus to its Deception DC to prevent others from seeing through its disguise.
+Change Shape abilities specify what shapes the monster can adopt.
+The monster doesn't gain any special abilities of the new shape, only its physical form.
+For example, in each shape, it replaces its normal Speeds and Strikes, and might potentially change its senses or size.
+Any changes are listed in its stat block."

   - name: "Hajeck's Caress"
     desc: "`pf2:2` (curse,mental,occult) Hajeck touches a creature, who must succeed at a DC 32 Will check save or become [[Conditions/Stupefied|Stupefied 1]] ([[Conditions/Stupefied|Stupefied 2]] on a critical failure).
 If the target fails additional saves against this ability, the condition value increases by 2 (to a maximum of [[Conditions/Stupefied|Stupefied 4]]).
 This condition value decreases by 1 every 24 hours."